Armed Forces and COVID-19

 The EU Agency for Fundamental Rights has published EU country studies and bulletins on the fundamental rights protection in the context of the COVID-19 pandemic.
 The project outlines some measures EU Member States have put in place to protect public health during the COVID-19 pandemic.
 The first bulletin is available here.
 The second report is available here.
 The third report is available here.
+The fourth report is available here.
 The FRA has also called for protection of workers’ fundamental rights in tackling impact of fundamental rights.

 EU-OSHA published a webpage “Healthy Workplaces Stop the Pandemic” with guidance documents aimed at supporting employers in the provision of a safe and healthy working environment for employees.
 The guidance for the workplace published by WHO, CDC, ECDC and HSE is available at the following link.